- Dr Michael Rosie

 (2013) Advisory Group On Tackling Sectarianism In Scotland, Advice To Scottish Ministers And Report On Activity 9 August 2012 - 15 November 2013 (co-author).
 Available Online

 (2013) 'Conceptualising national identities: Scotland', in Gianmario Demuro, Francesco Mola, and Ilenia Ruggiu (eds), Identità e Autonomia in Sardegna e Scozia, Santarcangelo di Romagna: Magioli Editore (Publisher's Note)

 (2013) 'Outside the Hothouse: Perspectives Beyond the Old Firm', in John Flint & John Kelly (eds), Bigotry, Football and Scotland, Edinburgh University Press.
-Preview at Google Books / Publisher's Note.
+Chapter available online / Preview at Google Books / Publisher's Note.

 (2013) '"We will facilitate your protest": Experiments with Liaison Policing' (with Hugo Gorringe), Policing: A Journal of Policy and Practice, Advance Access version online, February.
 Abstract

 (2012) 'Who Are You?
 National Identity and Contemporary Return Migrants in Scotland' in Mario Varricchio (ed), Back to Caledonia: Scottish Return Migration from the Sixteenth Century to the Present, Edinburgh: John Donald.
 Publisher's Note

 (2012) '"Areas cannot be selective": Caithness and the Gaelic Road-Sign Saga', Scottish Affairs 80